Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java OOPs Concepts in 120 minutes.md

 ```

 In this code, the `Library` class has a list of `Book` objects.
 Each `Book` has a title, and the `Library` can return its list of books.
 This is an example of association, where one class (`Library`) has a relationship with another class (`Book`).

-This should be helpful for your preparation for the associate software engineer position at Therap(BD) ltd, especially considering your experience with Java and object-oriented programming.
-Good luck with your exam! 😊

 ---------